pillanagrovi1/anomaly_detection/README.md

-# anomaly_detection

-# Embedded Vibration Anomaly Detection using TinyML on STM32F446RE
+# Anomaly Detection using TinyML on STM32F446RE

 This project implements a real-time anomaly detection pipeline on the STM32F446RE (ARM Cortex-M4F) using TinyML.
 The system extracts vibration features from raw sensor data and performs on-device binary classification.